Coupling derivation of optimal-order central moment bounds in exponential last-passage percolation: Introduction

 \subsection{Acknowledgement}

 E.\ Emrah is grateful to Christopher Janjigian, Timo Sepp\"{a}l\"{a}inen and Xiao Shen for helpful discussions.
-The authors would also like to thank Shirshendu Ganguly and Milind Hegde for pointing us towards their related work mentioned in Remarks \ref{RBlkOptLB} and \ref{RGanHed}.
+The authors would like to thank Shirshendu Ganguly and Milind Hegde for mentioning their related work \cite{Gang_Hegd_23}, which led to Proposition \ref{P:BlkLT-HG}.
+The authors would also like to thank the anonymous referees for their comments, particularly for pointing out the proof of \cite[Lemma 4.9]{Basu_Gang_Zhan_21} in connection with the right-tail lower bound in \eqref{EBlkRTLB}.